tjr214/tree-of-life/README.md

 ## License

-This code is available for academic and personal use.
+This code is available for academic and personal magickal use.

 ## Acknowledgments